RichardC99/Backbase_Test_RC/readme.md

   - Linux `source bin/activate`
 6. Git clone this project into the new virtualenv directory created in step 3 `git clone https://github.com/RichardC99/Computers_Database_Tests_RC.git`
 7. Change into behave directory
-8. Install Behave and all it's dependencies using `pip install -r requirements.txt`
+8. Install Behave and all its dependencies using `pip install -r requirements.txt`
 9. Install an applicable IDE, these tests where written and run using JetBrains PyCharm a community edition is available from https://www.jetbrains.com/pycharm/download/#section=windows
 10. Requirements.txt contains the additional libraries required to run tests.
 PyCharm will automatically ask to install these the first time you open the project.
-In addition pandas may require an install of lxml (pip install lxml)
+In addition, pandas may require an install of lxml (pip install lxml)

 # Config
 1. copy config.py.example to config.py and set values for your environment for